coding-to-music/jar-chat-app-aws-s3-mongo-multer/README.md

 # jar-chat-app-aws-s3-mongo-multer

+- Getting Access Denied trying to save image to AWS S3.
+Interesting UI.
+Does not work on Vercel.
+JAR is chatting web app that lets you connect to people around the world.
+You can create rooms and chat with anyone around the globe.

 # 🚀 JAR is chatting web app that lets you connect to people around the world.
 You can create rooms and chat with anyone around the globe. 🚀

 https://github.com/coding-to-music/jar-chat-app-aws-s3-mongo-multer